nixietab/zucaro/README.md

 this is a fork of the amazing work of [sammko](https://github.com/sammko/picomc)

-picomc
+zucaro
 ====

-`picomc` is a cross-platform command-line Minecraft launcher.
+`zucaro` is a cross-platform command-line Minecraft launcher.
 It supports all(?) officialy available Minecraft versions, account switching and multiple separate instances of the game.
-The on-disk launcher file structure mimics the vanilla launcher and as such most mod installers (such as forge, fabric or optifine) should work with picomc just fine, though you will have to change the installation path.
+The on-disk launcher file structure mimics the vanilla launcher and as such most mod installers (such as forge, fabric or optifine) should work with zucaro just fine, though you will have to change the installation path.
 Don't hesitate to report any problems you run into.

 Installation
 ---

-The easiest and most portable way to install picomc is using pip, from the Python Package Index (PyPI):
+The easiest and most portable way to install zucaro is using pip, from the Python Package Index (PyPI):

 ```
-pip install picomc
+pip install zucaro
 ```

 Depending on your configuration, you may either have to run this command with elevated privileges (using e.g. `sudo`) or add the `--user` flag like this:

 ```
-pip install --user picomc
+pip install --user zucaro
 ```

 Usage